amr-radwan1/ml-scratch/README.md

 # Training Results
+- Accuracy %97.48 on mnist_test.csv (10000 images)
-- Trained for 10 epochs with the following architecture:
+- Trained for 10 epochs on 60000 images with the following architecture:
     - 2 hidden layers with sigmoid as activation then softmax at output
     - 784 Input -> 128 Neurons -> 64 Neurons -> 10